msgphp/user-bundle/README.md

 <?php
 $messageBus->handle(new DeleteUserCommand($user->getId()));
 ```
-- Requires `DoctrineBundle` or a `MsgPhp\User\Repository\UserRepositoryInterface` service/alias.
+- Requires `DoctrineBundle` and `doctrine/orm`, or a `MsgPhp\User\Repository\UserRepositoryInterface` service/alias
-- With `SimpleBusEventBusBundle` corresponding domain events are dispatched.
+- With `SimpleBusEventBusBundle` corresponding domain events are dispatched

 ### With `TwigBundle`